Parish Ministries and Organizations

 Knights of Columbus – Matt Dowell, Grand Knight 941-529-7607

 The Knights of Columbus is the world’s largest Catholic family fraternal service organization with 1.8 million members.
 It provides members and their families with volunteer opportunities in service to the Catholic Church, their communities, families and young people.
 To be a part of this fine organization of Catholic men 18 years and older, please call Steve Wyer.
 Visit our Council website at https://kofc15332.org for more information.
 Help us to continue our works of charity for the parish, school and community.
 Join us!

 Good Samaritans – Pat Ward 955-8512

-The Church of the Incarnation’s Good Samaritian motto is “Helping Good Neighbors and Good Neighbors Helping”.
-This Peace and Justice group was formed in March 2000, and in 2004, the group name was changed to the Good Samaritan Ministry.
-Good Samaritan volunteers run errands, mail packages, pick up prescriptions, and provide transportation to Mass.
+The Good Samaritian motto is “Helping Good Neighbors and Good Neighbors Helping.”
+This ministry provides rides to medical appointments for those who otherwise would not have the needed transportation.
 If you want to help your neighbors and were wondering how to get involved, here is one way!
 For more information on this ministry or to volunteer as a Good Samaritan just give Pat a call!

 St. Vincent de Paul -Jason Peters 921-6631